 You can read more about making a complaint in our document: Making a complaint about a financial service provider.

-The National Consumer Agency (NCA) provides information to consumers on their rights and on the costs, risks and benefits of different financial products.
+The Competition and Consumer Protection Commission (CCPC) provides information to consumers on their rights and on the costs, risks and benefits of different financial products.
 This information also helps you to access the financial services that are most suitable to you.
-The NCA maintains financial information on its website for consumers.
+The CCPC maintains financial information on its website for consumers.